Nonlinear Control for Hybrid Dynamic Robotics

-Our research lies at the intersection of Highly Dynamic Robotics and applied Nonlinear Control.
-Our goal is to design controllers for achieving highly dynamic, fast, energy-efficient, and robust maneuvers on hybrid and underactuated systems such as legged and aerial robots.
+Our research lies at the intersection of applied Nonlinear Control and Hybrid Dynamic Robotics.
+Our goal is to design controllers for achieving dynamic, fast, energy-efficient, and robust maneuvers on hybrid and underactuated systems such as legged and aerial robots.
 This will require addressing the challenges of high degree-of-freedom, high degree-of-underactuation, nonlinear and hybrid systems with unilateral constraints, operating in stochastic and hard-to-model regimes.
-Our work has generated dynamic bipedal locomotion - both walking and running, and dynamic aerial manipulation maneuvers.
+Our work has focused on creating dynamic bipedal locomotion - both walking and running, and dynamic aerial manipulation maneuvers.